 - We are doing a simple example and that means single host so we don’t need a distributed switch.

 - I suggest you pick a logical group of virtual machines that is very small – 2 or 3 max.
-I picked my AD servers.
+I picked my mail servers.

 Create an Application Group

 I start in the Admin Console on my desktop and change to the Backup Infrastructure area, followed by expanding SureBackup, and selecting Application Groups.

 Lets use the Add Group button to start the wizard.

 I like how Veeam puts my credentials into the description.
 I add to it a little info on what this application group is for.

 Now we use the Add VM button to add the virtual machines to our group.
 You can chose VMs from backups, replicas, or from storage snapshots.
 Look forward to a very interesting article on day using VMs from storage snapshots.
 But in the meantime, for this article, use the from backups option.

 I select the virtual machines that are my domain controllers.

 However, before we Next, notice that the Role column is sort of blank?
 We have some work to do there.